The untold story of the vegetable peeler that changed the world

-One of the most important moments in the history of industrial design occurred in 1990, when the kitchen brand OXO defied the traditional, knucklebleeding tools of culinary tradition, and released its Good Grips line.
+One of the most important moments in the history of industrial design occurred in 1990, when the kitchen brand OXO defied the traditional, knuckle-bleeding tools of culinary tradition, and released its Good Grips line.
 To this day, these tools are the best articulation of the potential of inclusive design: Developed for people with arthritis, Good Grips had thick rubbery handles that were also better tools for everyone to use.

 The Swivel Peeler was the collection’s flagship product.
 Created by Smart Design, in conjunction with OXO International’s launch in 1990, it raised the bar for accessible consumer products, and changed the way kitchen tools were designed forever.
 It was inducted into the MoMA’s permanent collection in 1994.
 And nearly three decades after its release, it maintains 4.8 stars out of 5 on Amazon yet still costs under $10.
 How many consumer products are truly that lasting?
 It’s why the peeler won our inaugural Timeless Design award as part of Innovation by Design 2018.

 Over the years, abridged versions of the peeler’s origin story have been shared in design museums and even business schools.
 But talking to Smart’s founder, Davin Stowell, I had no clue how rich the history was, including cameos from Monsanto, samurai sword makers, and retail magicians from another era.
-What follows is his lightly edited story–an insider’s account of the world’s most famous vegetable peeler.–Mark Wilson, senior writer, Fast Company
+What follows is his lightly edited story–an insider’s account of the world’s most famous vegetable peeler. –Mark Wilson, senior writer, Fast Company

 An Idea Borne Of Failure